MicrosoftDocs/win32/desktop-src/VSS/definition-of-components-by-writers.md

 ---
-Description: 'Components are defined by and instantiated by writers in their Writer Metadata Document in response to an Identify event at the start of a backup operation (see Overview of Backup Initialization) when the Writer Metadata Document is populated.' ms.assetid: '5e1c3f9b-ca83-4e70-963b-0a237c6f4b0d'
+Description: Components are defined by and instantiated by writers in their Writer Metadata Document in response to an Identify event at the start of a backup operation (see Overview of Backup Initialization) when the Writer Metadata Document is populated. ms.assetid: 5e1c3f9b-ca83-4e70-963b-0a237c6f4b0d
-title: Definition of Components by Writers
+title: Definition of Components by Writers ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Definition of Components by Writers

 Components are defined by and instantiated by writers in their Writer Metadata Document in response to an [*Identify event*](vssgloss-i.md#base-vssgloss-identify-event) at the start of a backup operation (see [Overview of Backup Initialization](overview-of-backup-initialization.md)) when the Writer Metadata Document is populated.

-When creating a component in its Writer Metadata Document, using [**IVssCreateWriterMetadata**](ivsscreatewritermetadata.md) and [**IVssCreateWriterMetadata::AddComponent**](ivsscreatewritermetadata-addcomponent.md), a writer must specify:
+When creating a component in its Writer Metadata Document, using [**IVssCreateWriterMetadata**](/windows/win32/VsWriter/nl-vswriter-ivsscreatewritermetadata?branch=master) and [**IVssCreateWriterMetadata::AddComponent**](/windows/win32/VsWriter/nf-vswriter-ivsscreatewritermetadata-addcomponent?branch=master), a writer must specify:

 -   Whether the component is [*selectable for backup*](vssgloss-s.md#base-vssgloss-selectability-for-backup)
 -   A component type